 - Ineffectual Loner: Gunther is the only one who doesn't seem to be on friendly terms with anyone in the court.
 In one episode, he gets fairly close to Dragon as they both share a love of lowbrow humor, but Dragon returns to disliking him at the end of the episode.
 In another, he is caught stealing flowers and explains that they're for a love interest, but the love interest is never seen or referred to again.

 - Last of His Kind: Dragon might be this.
-He hopes he isn't.
+Although He and everyone else hopes he isn't.

 - Meaningful Name: Jane is probably the only one of her peers who doesn't fit this trope.
 Gunther, her fellow knight-in-training, means "warrior."
 Smithy is the blacksmith.
 Rake is the gardener.
 Pepper is the cook.
 Jester is, well...
 Jane's surname—given in the book, not the series—is "Turnkey", an actual medieval profession.
 It's another word for "dungeon-master".